What gets logged

 Honest constraint

 Two gaps are worth knowing.
-Automated approvals from Shopify Flow (the "Approve order" Flow action) write to the same FraudCheckAction row and follow the same delete-on-approval cleanup, so a Flow-driven approval leaves no fraud-log trace once it completes — only Purchase.fraudCheckPassed = true remains.
-POS orders skip fraud checks entirely; no FraudCheckAction row is ever created for a POS sale, so POS orders never appear on the log in either tab.
+Automated approvals from Shopify Flow (the "Approve order" Flow action) go through the same approval process, so a Flow-driven approval leaves no fraud-log trace once it completes — only the approval status on the order detail page remains.
+POS orders skip fraud checks entirely; no fraud log entry is ever created for a POS sale, so POS orders never appear on the log in either tab.

 Frequently asked questions